EoCiMrEo/EoCiMrEo/README.md

 ### 😄 A Bit More About Me

-- 🛠 I love **tinkering with Raspberry Pi**, building IoT systems, and automating home devices.
-- 🧠 In my free time, I practice **ethical hacking**, do **CTFs**, and explore infosec communities.
 - 🎮 I unwind with survival and strategy games like **Minecraft** and **Oxygen Not Included**.
 - ✨ I enjoy helping others grow, collaborating on open-source, and always learning something new.

 ---

 ### 🤝 Open to Collaborate
-I'm always happy to team up on:
+I'm always happy to team up !
-- Open-source security tools
-- Raspberry Pi + mobile apps
-- Full-stack web platforms

 Reach out via [LinkedIn](https://www.linkedin.com/in/phuluongphuong/) or [Email](mailto:eocimreo@gmail.com)!

 ---